 Instruction 5.1.1 offers a list of alternatives by which the plaintiff could meet the “adverse employment action” element – failure to hire; failure to renew an employment agreement; failure to promote; demotion; termination; constructive discharge; or “otherwise discriminat[ing] against [plaintiff] in a serious and tangible way with respect to [plaintiff’s] compensation, terms, conditions, or privileges of employment.”

-Prior to Muldrow, the Third Circuit had held that “[a] paid suspension pending an investigation of an employee’s alleged wrongdoing does not fall under any of the forms of adverse action mentioned by Title VII’s substantive provision.”
+Prior to Muldrow, the Court of Appeals had held that “[a] paid suspension pending an investigation of an employee’s alleged wrongdoing does not fall under any of the forms of adverse action mentioned by Title VII’s substantive provision.”
 Jones v.
 Southeastern Pa.
 Transp.
 Auth., 796 F.3d 323, 326 (3d Cir.
 2015).
 Thus, “a suspension with pay, ‘without more,’ is not an adverse employment action under the substantive provision of Title VII.”
 Id. (quoting Joseph v.
 Leavitt, 465 F.3d 87, 91 (2d Cir.
 2006)).
 Compare Jones, 796 F.3d at 325 (“[W]e need not consider and do not decide whether a paid suspension constitutes an adverse action in the retaliation context.”).
 Muldrow’s effect on situations like this remains to be seen.
-The Third Circuit has not conclusively decided the question but has noted that “Muldrow arguably abrogated Jones so that a suspension with pay might, under some circumstances, constitute an adverse employment action.”
+The Court of Appeals has not conclusively decided the question but has noted that “Muldrow arguably abrogated Jones so that a suspension with pay might, under some circumstances, constitute an adverse employment action.”
 Russo v.
 Bryn Mawr Tr.
 Co., No. 22-3235, 2024 WL 3738643, at *4 n.3 (3d Cir.
 Aug.
 9, 2024) (assuming without deciding that an employee’s suspension without pay constituted a materially adverse employment action).

 Failure of Employee to Satisfy an Objective Externally-Imposed Standard Necessary for Employment